NicoOhR/Sicarii/assets/sicarii/sicarii.md

 }
 ```

 So far so simple, not too bad for about a weekend of hacking worths of work.
 The motivation for all of this is that this lends itself very easily to extending it self to becoming anything it needs be.
+Very quickly Sicarii can be made into a webserver, orchestrated with other contained programs to display and serve whatever is needed of it.